unicoe/pedestrain_detection/report.md

 0.605
 ~~~~~~~~
 ```

+This the mAP here matches the result presented in the Faster R-CNN paper, which is `mAP = 59.2% for RPN + VGG network`.
+Therefore, the Faster R-CNN is successfully re-implemented.

 ### 2.2 The RoIPooling Layer for Fast and Faster R-CNN.
 (*The answer to question 01 is included here: "Please describe the 2 key components in the Faster R-CNN framework: the RoIPooling layer"*)